top of page

 Rows of the yellow jarred fruit were displayed, alongside local stories and portraits of citizen's yards and trees, turning the gallery into a charged space of stored energy and culinary potential.
 Participants were back at the end of the exhibition to pick up a jar or two of preserves.

-During the opening, then San Jose City Councilman Sam Liccardo, (currently Mayor) made a public proclamation naming May 2, 2008, LEMON DAY!
+During the opening, then San Jose City Councilman Sam Liccardo, ( mayor a few years later) made a public proclamation naming May 2, 2008, LEMON DAY!